‘Tis the Holiday Season!

 - 2 drops of Roman chamomile essential oil

-- and 1 drop of ylang ylang essential oil.
+- additionally, add 1 drop of ylang ylang essential oil.

-Well … I’m off to do some blending but not before I extend to you my best wishes for a truly joyous, scent-sational holiday season!
+Well, I’m off to do some blending.
+But not before I extend to you my best wishes for a truly joyous, ‘scent-sational’ holiday season and aromatic Christmas.

 Balsam Fir – Albies balsamea; Bergamot – Citrus bergamia; Black Spruce – Pacea mariana; Cedarwood – Cedrus atlantica; Cinnamon –Cinnamomum zeylanicum; Clove – Eugenia caryophyllus; Frankincense – Boswellia carteri; Ginger – Zingiber officinale; Jasmine absolute – Jasminum officinalis; Juniper Berry – Juniperus communis; Lavender – Lavandula angustifolia; Lemon – Citrus limon; Myrrh – Commiphora molmol; Nutmeg – Myristica fragrans; Peppermint – Mentha piperita; Pine (Scotch) – Pinus sylvestris; Roman Chamomile – Anthemis nobilis; Rose Absolute – Rosa centifolia; Sandalwood (Australian) – Santalum spicatum; Sweet Orange- Citrus sinensis; and, Ylang Ylang – Cananga odorata.